collapsed-stacks/startups/questions/675/why-did-the-lean-startup-rise-to-popularity.md

 - posted by: [Neil](https://stackexchange.com/users/60907/neil) on 2014-09-12
 - score: 1

-<p>Eric put those existing concepts together in a useful way that others could follow.</p>
+Eric put those existing concepts together in a useful way that others could follow.

-<p>Since he bundled up the 'lean startup' concept into a book.
-All he needed to do was market that book. </p>
+Since he bundled up the 'lean startup' concept into a book.
+All he needed to do was market that book.

-<p>The tactics he used weren't much different to marketing a product with some added ingenuity. </p>
+The tactics he used weren't much different to marketing a product with some added ingenuity.